doableware/djongo/docs/using-django-with-mongodb-data-fields/README.md

 ## Data Model

 The `Entry` model defined in the documentation consists of 3 parts:
-* 1-to-Many Relationship: ‘A `Blog` is made up of multiple `Entry` s’ and ‘each `Entry` is associated with just *one* `Blog`.’
+* 1-to-Many Relationship: ‘A `Blog` is made up of multiple `Entry`s’ and ‘each `Entry` is associated with just *one* `Blog`’.
 The same entry can’t appear in two Blogs and this defines the 1-to-Many relationship.
-* Many-to-Many Relationship: ‘An `Entry` can have *multiple* `Author` s’ and ‘an `Author` can make multiple `Entry` s’.
+* Many-to-Many Relationship: ‘An `Entry` can have *multiple* `Author`s’ and ‘an `Author` can make multiple `Entry`s’.
 This defines the many-to-many relationship for our data model.
 * Normal data columns

 **An interesting point of note** is that the `Blog` model consists of just 2 fields.
 Most of the data is stored in the `Entry` model.